uw-cmg/MAST/MAST/doc/source/1_0_installation.rst

 ===============================
 * Get the latest MAST package from the Python package index::

-    pip install --upgrade --no-deps MAST
+    nice -n 19 pip install --upgrade --no-deps --user MAST

-(No dependencies because we are assuming pymatgen and custodian have been properly installed as above.
-It is recommended to install them separately.)
+The no-dependencies tag is on because we are assuming pymatgen and custodian have been properly installed as above.
+It is recommended to install them separately.

+Use the ``--user`` tag if you are not using the easy_install and pip from your own installation of python.
+Otherwise, you can omit this tag.

 ======================================
 Set up the environment variables